List of Disney's Sleeping Beauty characters: King Stefan

-King Stefan is Aurora's father and Queen Leah's husband who is a caring and kind ruler and protective of her, but he can sometimes be stubborn and grumpy.
+King Stefan is Aurora's father and Queen Leah's husband who is a caring and kind ruler and protective of his daughter and kingdom, but he can sometimes be incompetent, stubborn and grumpy.

+King Stefan and Queen Leah gave birth to their daughter named Aurora.
 During Aurora's christening, Stefan's lifelong friend, King Hubert, attends the celebration, during which Aurora is betrothed to Hubert's son, Prince Phillip, so their marriage will unite their kingdoms.
 After Maleficent curses Aurora, he decrees that all spinning wheels in the kingdom burned as a failed attempt to stop the curse before giving up Aurora to the fairies.

-Sixteen years later, Stefan and Hubert argue about their respective kingdoms' futures and their children's impending marriage, as Stefan prefers that the couple spend time together before being wed, while Hubert has already had a new castle made ready for them.
+Sixteen years later, Stefan felt ashamed of his actions and for worrying about Aurora, but he and Hubert argue about the plans of their kingdoms and children, as Stefan prefers that the couple spend time together before being wed, while Hubert has already had a new castle made ready for them.
 Stefan is put to sleep along with the rest of the kingdom, but after the curse is broken, he and Leah reunite with Aurora.
 Along with Hubert, he and Leah watch their daughter dance with Phillip.

 In Disney Princess Enchanted Tales: Follow Your Dreams, Stefan leaves along with Leah, Hubert, and Phillip for a royal conference, leaving Aurora to rule the kingdom in their absence with help from their majordomo, Lord Duke.
 After returning home, he attends the celebration that Aurora organized, along with his wife, Hubert, Phillip, the fairies, and Duke.

-In Maleficent, he was portrayed by Sharlto Copley.
+In Maleficent, he was portrayed by Sharlto Copley and is instead portrayed as a vengeful tyrant.
 As an orphaned farm boy, he was friends with Maleficent before his ambition to become king led him to betray her and sever her wings to win the dying King Henry's favor.

 Queen Leah

 Queen Leah is Aurora's mother and Stefan's wife.

 After Aurora is cursed, she sees her off as she and the fairies leave.
-She is put to sleep along with the rest of the kingdom, but after the curse is broken she and Stefan reunite with Aurora, and, along with Hubert, watch her dance with Phillip.
+Sixteen years later, she is put to sleep along with the rest of the kingdom after Aurora pricked her finger on the spinning wheel.
+However, after the curse is broken she and Stefan reunite with Aurora before watching her dance with Phillip.

 In Disney Princess Enchanted Tales, she, along with Stefan, Hubert, and Phillip, leave for a royal conference, leaving Aurora to rule the kingdom in their absence.

 In Maleficent, Queen Leila is portrayed by Hannah New and introduced as the daughter of Stefan's predecessor, King Henry.
 Leila remains loyal to her father by marrying Stefan and bearing his eventual heir, Aurora.
 Like her animated counterpart, she witnesses Maleficent place a curse on the princess.
 Years later, shortly before Aurora's sixteenth birthday, Leia dies off-screen from an illness.

 In Descendants, she meets Mal, who she blames for Maleficent's actions, and attends the coronation with her granddaughter Audrey.